denny/ShinyCMS-ruby/docs/Getting-Started.md

 features without having to create your own test data first.
 You can load it with the utility script `tools/insert-demo-site-data`.

+The demo user's username is: admin
+And the password is: I should change this password before I do anything else!

 NB: This script will wipe most of the tables in the database before populating them with the demo site data; notably, this includes the `users` table.
 Back up any data that you don't want to lose!